signal18/docs.signal18.io/05.configuration/11.monitoring/docs.md

 | Default Value | 10003 |

 HTTP Graph are display via the giraffe JS library.
-One can create custom dashboard via Grafana.

 Customizing the trends can be done modifying.
-The port to use as direct data source in grafan is drive by `graphite-carbon-api-port` default 10002.

 ```
 /usr/share/replication-manager/dashboard/static/graph.js
 ```